hermippus/reminder.c/README.md

 - Systemd
 - Zenity

-And also uses: unix sockets, signals, timerfd, epoll.
+It also uses Unix sockets, signals, timerfd, and epoll.

 ```bash
 # Install the reminder (requires root)